anups303/VideoClassification/README.md

 Procedure:

-Run CollateInfo.java on caption files once to add video title information to srt files Run TextClassificationTester.java for individual srt files or for all together
+Run CollateInfo.java on caption files once to add video title information to srt files Run TextClassifierTester.java for individual srt files or for all together

 Audio Classification: